samiuljoy/dotfiles-and-more/Readme.md

 i.
 Appearance of `dmenu` has been customized

 j.
-Hitting $mod+q will bring out the exit prompt.
-Alternatively you can press $mod+shift+q to bring out the old exit prompt
+Hitting $mod+shift+e will bring out the exit prompt.

 k.
-Status bar is completely empty and hidden, unless you press alt.
+Status bar is completely empty and hidden.
+Press alt to see an empty status bar.
 I like empty status bar (:

 l. focus_follows_mouse is set to false

 m.
-Open applications like thunar light, firefox, parole etc in their customized sizes.
+Open applications like thunar light, firefox, parole etc in their customized floating sizes.

 n.
 Take screenshots with <Print> key on your keyboard